dzaima/CBQN/test/README.md

     # the '(' and ')' lines must have no other characters in them
   )

-# flags addable anywhere in code:
+# flags addable anywhere in code to restrict when it's run:
   %SLOW # enable only if 'slow' argument present
   %!DEBUG # disable if 'debug' argument present
   %!HEAPVERIFY # disable if 'heapverify' argument present